Millind Gaba

 Millind Gaba (born 7 December 1990) is an Indian singer, songwriter, music producer and actor associated with Punjabi and Bollywood music.
 He is known for his songs "Nazar Lag Jayegi", "She Don't Know" and "Yaar Mod Do".

 Career

 As a singer

 His popular singles are "Nazar Lag Jayegi", "She Don't Know", "Main Teri Ho Gayi", "Zindagi Di Paudi", "Peele Peele", "Beautiful", "Nachunga Aise", "Kya Karu" and "Dilli Shehar".
 He has worked with Punjabi language singer Guru Randhawa in the song "Yaar Mod Do".

 The music video for his song "She Don't Know" was released on 8 January 2019 by T-Series on YouTube.
 The video had amassed over 500 million views as of January 2021.

 As an actor

-He made his debut as an actor in the Punjabi film Stupid 7.
+He made his debut as an actor in the Punjabi film Stupid 7 (2013).

 Personal life

-Gaba married fashion blogger Pria Beniwal on 16 April 2022.
+Gaba was born in 7 December 1990.
+He married fashion blogger Pria Beniwal, the sister of Indian YouTuber Harsh Beniwal, on 16 April 2022.